tip11000/ParziStarWarsMod/FAQ.md

+###Q: I want to work with you guys what can I do?

+A: If you have examples of your work somewhere public online and we see it and want to work with you, we'll contact you.

 ###Q: Will you be adding Clone Wars, Rebels, Old Republic, etc. content?

 A: Prequel Trilogy Content takes precedence over the animated shows/other games, no timelines yet.